 “Be careful!
 Watch out for attacks from the Devil, your great enemy.
 He prowls around like a roaring lion, looking for some victim to devour.
 Take a firm stand against him, and be strong in your faith.
 Remember that your Christian brothers and sisters all over the world are going through the same kind of suffering you are.”
 (1 Peter 5: 8-9)

 Fear and darkness often go hand-in-hand.
-In the dream I related in the last post, the house cat appeared like a large, vicious black panther when cloaked in the shadows.
 Think about the things that you fear or worry about the most.
 In most cases, when we expose those fears to the light of God’s Word, we see that they are not nearly as big and scary as we first thought.

 In their natural habitat, lions prefer to hunt at night.
 Their acute night vision and their speed make them very effective hunters.
 Their prey seldom has a chance.
 The darkness gives the lion a powerful advantage.